mollybeach/polliwog/README.md

 ## [Same Tree](https://leetcode.com/problems/same-tree/) #100

         Pattern Used: DFS
-        Problem: Given the roots of two binary trees p and q, write a function to check if they are the same or not.
+        ❓: Given the roots of two binary trees p & q, write a function to check if they are the same or not.
-        Two binary trees are considered the same if they are structurally identical, and the nodes have the same value.
+        Two binary trees are considered the same if they are structurally identical, & the nodes have the same value.
-        🥚: #1 Input: p = [1,2,3], q = [1,2,3] Output: true #2 Input: p = [1,2], q = [1,null,2] Output: false #3 Input: p = [1,2,1], q = [1,1,2] Output: false
+        🐣: 1️⃣ Input: p = [1,2,3], q = [1,2,3] Output: true 2️⃣ Input: p = [1,2], q = [1,null,2] Output: false 3️⃣ Input: p = [1,2,1], q = [1,1,2] Output: false

         🐢 Solution: 🔨 Brute Force ⏰: O(n) 🪐: O(n)
         🐇 Solution: DFS ⏰: O(n) 🪐: O(n)